GincoAutomation/server/README.md

 - power up raspberry pi and make sure it is connected to your local network.
 - `npm run remote -- watch` to start the server on the raspberry pi in watch mode
 - run `npm run sync` everytime you want to sync your updated source code on your local machine to the raspberry pi. the already running watcher will automatically restart the server after every sync.

+## Debug server
+### using VSCode:
+#### local server:
+- In the debug tab of VSCode select the 'Debug server' launch configuration and press 'Start Debugging' (Green arrow)

+#### server on raspberry pi:
+- `npm run sync` : sync your local code to the raspberry pi
+- `npm run remote -- debug`: start the remote server in debug mode
+- In the debug tab of VSCode select the 'Debug remote server' launch configuration and press 'Start Debugging'

+### using Chrome dev tools:
+- Open dedicated Dev tools for node.js: click node icon in top left bar of chrome dev tools
+- 'Add Connection': "raspberrypi.local:9229"
+- start the server (remotely) in debug mode: `npm run debug` or `npm run remote -- debug`
+- Chrome dev tools will automatically connect

 ## Extra info